 What Tendons Can Be Injured From Bench Pressing?

-Weightlifting is safe, most of the time.
-However, sometimes things can go awry.
-The bench press is very safe if you use proper technique and a reasonable weight for your strength level, but the very idea of holding a heavy weight over your body while you're lying down can be disconcerting.
-Using too much weight also puts the tendons in your shoulders at risk, including the tendons of your rotator cuff, bicep and pectoralis major.
+The barbell bench press is very safe if you warm-up and use a proper technique and reasonable weight for your upper body strength level, but the very idea of holding a heavy weight over your body while you're lying down for multiple reps can be disconcerting.
+Using too much weight also puts the tendons in your shoulders and upper arms at risk, including the tendons of your rotator cuff, bicep and pectoralis major.

 What is A Tendon?

 A tendon is the thick band of connective tissue that connects muscle to bone.
 The end of a muscle turns into very thick, but elastic, tissue that helps transfer force from the muscle into the bone.
-Since the tendon is trapped between bone, which doesn't move, and the muscle, which is pulling with a lot of force, it is susceptible to injury.
+Since the tendon is trapped between bone, which doesn't move, and the muscle, which is pulling with a lot of force, it is susceptible to injury during strength training when the proper form is not used.

 Rotator Cuff Tendons